ompl/ompl/doc/markdown/CForest.md

 ...
 ~~~

-By default, it will use 2 instances of RRT*.
+By default, it will use as many RRT* instances as cores available.
 The number of instances and the underlying planner can be modified calling the \c addPlannerInstances<T>() method:

 ~~~{.cpp}
 ompl::base::PlannerPtr planner(new ompl::geometric::CForest(ss.getSpaceInformation()));